RuthieRose/AoC2024/README.md

 ## <a name="day12">Day 12</a>

 I just really thought I had great ideas today and then spent every spare moment debugging.
 I even thought of the corners == edges without seeing any hints!!
-I just can't code apparently. :D :D :D My part 2 works on ALL the smaple inputs and not the real input!!
-Oh well...
+I just can't code apparently. :D :D :D

+TALK ABOUT CORNER CASES.
+For the tricky situations where there is a match on diagonal, I had to plot it from each position in a four-grid.
+Wild.
+Anyhoo, 2 days later and it's done.

 [back to top](#top)